medic/cht-docs/content/en/contribute/code/workflow.md

 - Attach a short video - these are usually very well received and can often help people understand what happened much more clearly than a text description.
 - Screenshots - pictures with big arrows on them can quickly convey important things to look at.
 If you start to need multiple screenshots consider the video option instead.
 - Write up a few sentences - be sure to consider a non-technical audience when writing this.

-### Reviewing

-The author and reviewer should use this [guide to code reviewing](https://google.github.io/eng-practices/review/developer/).

 ### Testing